 Thus, it is possible that a diet including the regular consumption of meat could be sustainable if cultured meat production methods are improved.
 But if these production methods cannot be made sustainable, the occasional consumption of animal products (70% less than standard consumption levels) could still be sustainable, so long as the global population was brought under control.
-However, it is far easier to imagine food productions becoming sustainable, through a shift towards renewable or nuclear fusion energy, than it is to picture a stabilising or a reduction of the global population (achieved either voluntarily or through policy measures).
+However, it is far easier to imagine food productions becoming sustainable, through a shift towards renewable or nuclear fusion energy, than it is to picture a stabilisation or reduction of the global population (achieved either voluntarily or through policy measures).

 There is also the argument that the introduction of a meat tax – a tax that takes into account the environmental damage associated with meat – would help promote sustainability.
 And indeed, studies illustrate that the environmental benefits of such a tax (15% or 30%) would be enormous.
 This is because the revenue generated from a meat tax could go towards subsidies on fruit and vegetables, bringing down the price of these foods, thereby increasing their consumption and the environmental benefits associated with this behaviour.
 This revenue could also go towards other environmental projects that aim to cut emissions.
 Similar arguments are made in favour of carbon offsetting, which is when you try to compensate for your carbon emissions (e.g. through flying) by funding carbon dioxide reducing projects (e.g. tree planting).
 However, carbon offsetting is not a simple solution, nor is it the most effective one for our ecological woes.
 For example, it is difficult – perhaps impossible – to know if funding a particular environmental project can actually compensate for the harm caused by, say, flying.
 The exact extent of harm is not necessarily balanced out by the funded benefits.
 The same criticism could be levelled against a meat tax proposal.
 Would subsidies for fruit and vegetables really nullify the issues associated with meat production?

 A vegan diet would be ideal from a sustainability perspective.
 A global shift towards a plant-based diet could sustainably feed 10 billion people, according to a study published in Nature.
 In fact, we already produce enough calories to feed 10 billion on the planet; the reason so many people aren’t sufficiently fed is that the majority of these calories go towards livestock, which is a highly inefficient way to produce food.
 Worldwide flexi-veganism could be sustainable too if followed consistently and within certain parameters.
 The problem with this solution, however, is that trying to achieve, say, a 70% reduction in animal products is, in some ways, practically harder than the elimination of animal products.
 How are we to track whether or not we are achieving this 70% reduction?
 On the other hand, loosely following a significant reduction (maybe 50% some weeks and 90% in other weeks) could be sufficient.
 Flexi-veganism would be sustainable up to a certain point of population growth, but this limit would be met sooner than with a vegan diet.
-It is possible that, with flexi-veganism, greater reductions would be needed over time (i.e. 70%, then 80%, then 90%), until a fully vegan diet is recommended.
+It is possible that, with flexi-veganism, greater reductions in animal products would be needed over time (i.e. 70%, then 80%, then 90%), until a fully vegan diet is recommended.

 As we have seen, sustainable lab-grown meat could make meat-eating sustainable.
 But diets heavy in farmed animal products are unlikely to ever be sustainable unless a serious reduction in population is achieved.
 Lastly, the meat tax debate is a tricky and contentious one, and it is not clear whether such a tax, in itself, would be enough to make meat-eating sustainable (this would depend on how high the tax is, how the tax changes meat consumption, and if – at all – revenue from the tax can adequately ameliorate the emissions from meat production and other harmful environmental effects).